 |

-MORE 80's - After the demise of
+After the demise

-The Police...let's back up.
+of The Police...let's back up.
 The Police were beginning to attract

 a lot of industry attention.
 Early on, they would pack every

 club where they performed.
-Jimi Bertucci, Danny Smith, Laurie DelGrande and Ron Bartley were rockers.
+Jimi Bertucci, Danny Smith, Laurie DelGrande and Ron Bartley

-management company Strawberry Productions were being schmoozed
+and its management company Strawberry Productions were being

-his options before committing to anyone.
-During one of the band's
+to weigh all his options before committing to anyone.
+During

-gigs they were approached by A&M...(read more) |
+one of the band's gigs they were approached by A&M...(read more) |

 |

-Jimi's 1967 Fender Jazz has
+Jimi's 1967 Fender Jazz

-some history in itself.
+has some history in itself.
 All the hits were written and recorded

 with this bass.
 Originally it was black and fretted.
 After many